 New Entries At Bottom

-Here we have assembled definitions of many important terms which will help you understand and build better web pages...
+Here I have assembled definitions of many important terms which will help you understand and build better web pages...

 - INTERNET: The connection of millions of computers worldwide which enable access to web pages, E-MAIL, Software programs and many other useful forms of information